khizar-saleem/diy-garage/README.md

 ## Introduction &amp; Description

+* DIY Garage allows you to keep maintenance records of the services that have already been done and (in the future) when services need to done again so you can keep your vehicles running for as long as possible.
+You can add all your cars to the database of the app.
+For each of those cars you can add services according to the date and mileage.
+And for each of those services you add all the different things that were done.
+Since all that information is being added to the database of the app, the info stays until you delete it.

-* DIY Garage is an app that is meant to rid the world of the fear of getting down and dirty with personal vehicles.
+* My aim in developing DIY Garage is to rid the world of the fear of getting down and dirty with personal vehicles.
 Why waste money paying someone else to do the job when you can do it yourself?
-With some basic tools and the will, you can use DIY Garage to learn how to do important routine maintenance such as tire rotations, oil changes, transmission flushes and much more.
-DIY Garage allows you to keep records of the services that have already been done and when services need to done again so you can keep your cars running for as long as possible.
-This app is perfect for DIY'ers or people who just want an app to keep records of their cars.
+In future versions of the app, you can use DIY Garage to learn how to do important routine maintenance such as tire rotations, oil changes, transmission flushes and much more.

-* My aim in developing this app

 ## Intended Users &amp; User Stories